-Oliver Wyman Group serves as critical strategic, economic and brand advisor to private sector and governmental clients.
+Oliver Wyman Group serves as a critical strategic, economic and brand advisor to private sector and governmental clients.

-Our 83,000 colleagues advise clients in over 130 countries.
+Our more than 85,000 colleagues advise clients in over 130 countries.

-Marsh & McLennan Companies, Inc. Notice of Annual Meeting and 2022 Proxy Statement
+Marsh & McLennan Companies, Inc. Notice of Annual Meeting and 2023 Proxy Statement